skrey/yellow-extensions/features/core/README.md

 ## How to hide a page from the navigation

 All `content` folders are available on your website.
-Set `Status` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+Set `Status` in the [settings](#settings) at the top of a page.
 You can chose between different status values, to make a page invisible and control who can access it.
-See settings below.

 ## How to redirect to another page

-Set `Redirect` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+Set `Redirect` in the [settings](#settings) at the top of a page.
 The page will redirect to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.
 See examples below.

 ## Settings

+The following settings can be configured at the top of a page:

+`Title` = page title
+`TitleContent` = page title shown in content
+`TitleNavigation` = page title shown in navigation
+`TitleHeader` = page title shown in web browser
+`TitleSlug` = page title used for saving the page
+`Description` = page description
+`Author` = page author(s), comma separated
+`Email` = email of page author
+`Language` = page language
+`Layout` = page layout
+`LayoutNew` = page layout for creating a new page
+`Theme` = page theme
+`Parser` = page parser
+`Image` = page image
+`ImageAlt` = alternative text for page image
+`Modified` = page modification date, YYYY-MM-DD format
+`Published` = page publication date, YYYY-MM-DD format
+`Tag` = page tag(s) for categorisation, comma separated
+`Status` = page status for workflow, e.g. `public`
+`Redirect` = redirect to a another page or URL
+`Navigation` = page navigation
+`Header` = page header
+`Footer` = page footer
+`Sidebar` = page sidebar

+The following status values are supported:

+`public` = page is a normal page
+`private` = page is not visible, user needs to log in or enter the password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`draft` = page is not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
+`unlisted` = page is not visible, but can be accessed with the correct link, requires new core (coming soon)
+`hidden` = page is not available, but can be included in other pages
+`ignore` = page is ignored when building a static website

 The following settings can be configured in file `system/settings/system.ini`: